 - (2) Firearms and ammunition for hunting and sporting purposes will be accepted as checked baggage provided the firearms are not loaded, the safety catch is in the "on" position and the firearms are suitably packed.
-The carriage of ammunition is subject to the ICAO and IATA regulations mentioned in (1)(b) above. - (3) Weapons such as antique firearms, swords, knives and other similar items may be accepted as checked baggage at the carrier's discretion, provided they are suitably packed. - (4) Fragile or perishable items, money, jewellery, precious metals, silverware, negotiable papers, securities or other valuables, business documents, samples, passports and other identification documents are unacceptable for transportation as checked baggage and will only be transported as carry-on baggage if retained in the passenger's possession. - (5) Electronic cigarettes ("e-cigarettes") as well as electronic consumer goods (especially laptop computers, cell phones, etc.) that are affected by a manufacturer's or retailer's recall are not permitted in checked baggage and may only be carried in carry-on baggage. - (6) Hunting trophies (including legally shot or legally acquired hunting trophies); or other products related to illegal wildlife activities as defined in the Convention on International Trade in Endangered Species of Fauna and Flora (CITES), as amended. - (7) Lithium batteries or lithium accumulators (as commonly used in electronic consumer goods such as laptop computers, cell phones, watches, cameras) brought along individually may only be carried in hand luggage.
+The carriage of ammunition is subject to the ICAO and IATA regulations mentioned in (1)(b) above. - (3) Weapons such as antique firearms, swords, knives and other similar items may be accepted as checked baggage at the carrier's discretion, provided they are suitably packed. - (4) Fragile or perishable items, money, jewelery, precious metals, silverware, negotiable papers, securities or other valuables, business documents, samples, passports and other identification documents are unacceptable for transportation as checked baggage and will only be transported as carry-on baggage if retained in the passenger's possession. - (5) Hunting trophies (including legally shot or legally acquired hunting trophies); or other products related to illegal wildlife activities as defined in the Convention on International Trade in Endangered Species of Fauna and Flora (CITES), as amended. - (6) Lithium batteries or lithium accumulators (as commonly used in electronic consumer goods such as laptop computers, cell phones, watches, cameras) brought along individually may be carried in carry-on baggage and, under certain conditions, in checked baggage.
+The approval of the operator may be required depending on the individual battery watt-hour rating.
 Further information can be found on the Condor website (www.condor.com).